MRAC-IAAC/mattersite/README.md

 #### Integration
 When using agisoft metashape, calculated cameras can be exported as matrix values to a text file.
 Once exported, set the path of this file to the 'Current Extrinsic' path in the Camera Input group, and select each of the images to be projected in the Current Image path.

 Before raytracing, create the object index images for the scene.
-Frist, click Bake Geometry in the Render Mapped Mask group, which will allow the elements to be drawn without edges.
+First, click Bake Geometry in the Render Mapped Mask group, which will allow the elements to be drawn without edges.
 Using the index slider in the Camera Input group, select each index, then click the Run button in the Saved Mapped Image group.
 This will export a black and white image corresponding to the id of element in the scene, to speed up raycasting.

 Then cycle through each image again, using the Raycast button in the Raycast control group.
 Each pass casts 20000 points into the scene.
 Alternatively, use the timer object to process the whole image in one pass.
 The final texture clouds will be recorded in the Construct UV clouds group.
 From here they can exported for rendering in Cloud Compare.